California Articles of Incorporation

 Secretary of State

 Sacramento, CA 95814

 The Secretary of State posts processing times online.
 This list can be misleading, however.
-Typically, in our experience, you are looking at two months processing time unless you pay for expedite.
+Typically, in our experience, you are looking at weeks of processing time unless you pay for expedite.

 - 24-Hour: $350